aedobbyn/beer-data-science/present/brewsentation.md

 ========================================================
 * Let's further reduce the levels in our outcome variable by focusing on only popular styles
    * Those with above the mean number of beers in their style (z-score > 0)
-   * (Of course, this is just a reflection of the number of different beers we get from BreweryDB that are classified into that style, not a measure of popular consumption)
+   * <small> (Of course, this is just a reflection of the number of different beers we get from BreweryDB that are classified into that style, not a measure of popular consumption) </small>

 * And then get a sense of where those styles fall in relation to one another
     * Style "centers" = mean ABV, IBU, and SRM of each style